-The City of Grass Valley determined the acceptance of the EAP is exempt from the California Environmental Quality Act (CEQA) as it is not a project under section 15398 and per section 15061 (b) (3) of the CEQA guidelines:

-The activity is covered by the general rule that CEQA applies only to projects which have the potential for causing a significant effect on the environment.
-Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA.
+Nevada County determined the California Environmental Quality Act (CEQA) does not apply to the acceptance of the EAP, because the activity is not a "project" within the statutory definition of Public Resources Code section 21065.
+The County's acceptance of the EAP is not a "project" subject to CEQA because it will neither cause a direct physical change in the environment, nor a reasonably foreseeable indirect physical change in the environment.
+The activity is also exempt under CEQA Guidelines section 15061 (b) (3), which is the general rule that CEQA applies only to projects which have the potential for causing a significant effect on the environment because it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment.